I’m not sure what your thoughts are on eating leftovers.

 I’m so glad Jesus did that miracle with leftovers!
 I’ve often suggested that since there were twelve baskets of leftovers that perhaps Jesus had each of His twelve disciples carry a basket and follow that little boy home with the family’s groceries for the week.
 Don’t you know his momma was happy!?

 Perhaps Jesus let each of His disciples keep a basket for their own provisions.
 Either way, it is certain that He did not want the leftovers wasted.

 Jesus has always proved Himself to be the God of more than enough.
 Leftovers are valuable to me because the preparation is the same whether your seat at the table is filled or not.
 Leftovers are valuable and should not be wasted because they were lovingly prepared to meet your needs.

 We should pray for God’s miraculous provision for others because it often leads to our provision.
 Jesus prepares leftovers with a purpose.

 When a Christian truly surrenders their life to Christ and His Word, a godly vision soon comes.
-If one chooses to live according to His vision (the guidelines of His will as outlined in Scripture), then He will take care of the needed provisions.
+If one chooses to live according to His vision (the guidelines of His will as outlined in Scripture), He will take care of the needed provisions.
 He is Jehovah-Jireh, and He will see to it.

 How have you seen God’s endgame of provision played out in your life?
-I’d really like to hear about your experience.
+I’d like to hear about your experience.